-- 3. The review should be instigated by the Nominated Safeguarding Governor in the Autumn Term.
-It should be conducted by the Nominated Safeguarding Governor and the Designated Safeguarding Lead (DSL) jointly. - 4.
+- The review should be instigated by the Nominated Safeguarding Governor in the Autumn Term.
+It should be conducted by the Nominated Safeguarding Governor (NSG) and the Designated Safeguarding Lead (DSL) jointly. - 4.
 Reliance should not be placed on verbal assurances alone; checks should be conducted to ensure the policies are compliant and that practice adheres to the policies.
-Appendix 6 provides a compliance checklist for school governing bodies). - 5.
+A compliance checklist for school governing bodies is included within the template report at Appendix 5). - 5.
 The review should consider key issues and support the effectiveness of the School's safeguarding processes. - 6.
 The review should provide assurance that the welfare and safety of staff and students is properly managed and maintained and that prompt action is taken whenever any concerns are raised (from low level through to Serious Incidents) about the safety of any child.
 In addition, checks should also be made to ensure proper records are being kept. - 7.
 The review should analyse data from the current and previous years to establish whether any patterns emerge, which could be a cause for concern. - 8.
 The review should attempt to adduce evidence wherever possible to underpin the findings.